shellypringle/DA-Portfolio/README.md

 [View the projects here](https://github.com/shellypringle/SQL-projects/tree/main)

 ### Tableau projects
-These are projects where exploratory analysis and visualization was done via Tableau.
+These are projects where exploratory analysis and visualization was done exclusively via Tableau.
+To see more of my Tableau work, see the Bellabeat and Covid projects below.

 [View the projects here](https://github.com/shellypringle/Tableau-projects)